20. 7. 2025 – 13.00

 The rhythm of Lagos is undeniable.

-You hear it in the grinding gears of danfo buses, the chants of street preachers, the laughter of children skipping ropes in alleyways, the beat drops at parties in Lekki, and most powerfully — in the music.
+You hear it in the grinding gears of danfo buses, the chants of street preachers, the laughter of children skipping ropes in alleyways, the beat drops at Lekki parties, and most powerfully—in the music.

-Whether it’s the gritty streets of Agege producing street-hop stars or the elite studios of Victoria Island where global hits are crafted — Lagos lives and breathes through its sound.
+Whether in the gritty streets of Agege producing street-hop stars or the elite studios of Victoria Island crafting global hits—Lagos lives and breathes through its sound.

 Street Life – Grit, Glamour, and Gbas Gbos